Table of Contents

 Does the song switch rhythm for a certain portion, perhaps the bridge or the chorus?
 Does the song require some difficult finger-picking patterns on a certain part of it?
 Are there different more complicated chords that provide you with some grief?

 Don’t worry, we all experience these things in our studying process.
-The key is to simply maintain working at the hard parts, including a part at a time till you’ve mastered each playing the track and singing it.
+The key is to simply maintain working at the hard parts, including one part at a time till you’ve mastered each playing the track and singing it.

 In the last run-through of the track, try adding all the chords and maybe add some finger-picking to provide yourself with an additional exercise!

-So there you’ve got it four simple steps that can assist you to play your uke (or any instrument, actually) and sing at the same time.
+So there you’ve got four simple steps that can assist you to play your uke (or any instrument, actually) and sing at the same time.
 I hope you find this useful.

 What will really assist you is having a qualified teacher walk you through how to break down the tougher portions into smaller bite-sized chunks, and TakeLessons is the proper place to get a teacher who can assist you become the best ukulele player you could be!